A world where everyone has a decent place to live.

 Habitat for Humanity of Evansville builds houses in partnership with people in need and then sells the houses to homeowner partners.
 Homeowners are selected based on their need for housing, ability to repay and no-profit mortgage, and willingness to partner with Habitat.
 Because of Habitats no-profit loans, the homes are built on volunteer labor, and mortgage payments are affordable for low-income partners.

 Where We Work

-Habitat for Humanity of Evansville was founded in 1984 and serves families in Vanderburgh and Posey Counties in Indiana and funds the building of homes in Jordan and Haiti through a tithe program.
+Habitat for Humanity of Evansville was founded in 1984 and continues to serve families in Vanderburgh and Posey Counties in Indiana.
+Through a tithe program, Habitat for Humanity of Evansville also funds the building of homes in Jordan and Haiti.

 About Habitat for Humanity of Evansville

-Habitat for Humanity of Evansville has an open-door policy: All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
-In short, Habitat welcomes volunteers and supporters from all backgrounds and also serves people in need of decent housing regardless of race or religion.
-As a matter of policy, Habitat for Humanity International and its affiliated organizations do not proselytize.
-This means that Habitat will not offer assistance on the expressed or implied condition that people must either adhere to or convert to a particular faith, or listen and respond to messaging designed to induce conversion to a particular faith.
+Habitat for Humanity of Evansville has an open door policy: All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views, or any other distinctions that divide people.
+As a matter of policy, Habitat of Humanity International and its affiliated organizations do not proselytize.

 About Habitat for Humanity International

 Founded in Americus, Georgia, USA, in 1976, Habitat for Humanity today operates around the globe and has helped build, renovate, and repair more than 600,000 decent, affordable houses sheltering more than 3 million people worldwide.